artemklimenko96/php-login-form/README.md

 ## Some technical information
 Email validation is done through PHP's filter_var() function.
 Password is encrypted via SHA1 before being stored in database for a better security.
 Using prepared statements, generated through $mysqli->prepare() in order to protect from MySQL injections.
+All the database connection data is outsoursed into a separate file "dbconnect.php".